Lwmte/TombEngine/README.md

 Once done, you should be able to build a level with TombEditor and run it in TEN.

 # Disclaimer
-This is a community project which is not affiliated with Core Design, Eidos Interactive, or Embracer Group AB.
-Tomb Raider is a registered trademark of Embracer Group AB.
-TombEngine is not be sold.
-The code is open-source to encourage contributions and to be used for study purposes.
-We are not responsible for illegal uses of this source code.
+*Tomb Engine* uses modified MIT license for non-commercial use only.
+For more information, see [license]LICENSE.
+This community project is unaffiliated with Core Design, Eidos Interactive, or Embracer Group AB. *Tomb Raider* is a registered trademark of Embracer Group AB.
+The code is open-source to encourage contributions and for study purposes.
+Dev team is not responsible for illegal uses of this source code and/or illegal use of it combined with third-party assets.
 This source code is released as-is and continues to be maintained by non-paid contributors in their free time.